 A collection of scanned images taken from 16th Century manuscripts .

-These high contrast images are designed to be used as overlays, adding texture to a base image.
+These grey-scale JPG images are designed to be used as overlays, adding texture to a base image.

 Layer blending modes and transparency can be used to imprint text upon various areas of an image.
 Alternatively the overlays can be used as transparency maps to show or hide portions of another layer.